The XL741 Discrete Op-Amp Kit

 Build a working transistor-scale replica of the classic and ubiquitous analog workhorse.

-Backorder: ships in one to two weeks.
+Backorder: ships in early April.

 OverviewThe "XL741" Discrete Operational Amplifier kit from Evil Mad Scientist Laboratories is a faithful and functional transistor-scale replica of the μA741 op-amp integrated circuit, the classic and ubiquitous analog workhorse.
 Operational Amplifiers, or "op-amps" as they are commonly known, are one of the most useful and common types of analog electronic circuit building blocks.
 The original μA741 was designed by Dave Fullagar and released by Fairchild in 1968.
 It quickly became the quintessential and most popular op-amp of all time.
 While newer op-amp designs may outperform the μA741 in just about every possible respect (speed, noise, voltage range, and so on), the 741 remains widely beloved and in active production today — over 45 years later.
 The XL741 kit was designed by Eric Schlaepfer, in collaboration with Evil Mad Scientist Laboratories.
 The kit is lovingly designed to resemble an (overgrown) integrated circuit, based around an extra-thick matte-finish printed circuit board.
 It comes complete with a beautiful aluminum display stand that gives the circuit board eight legs in the shape of DIP-packaged integrated circuit pins.
 Download Datasheet (1.4 MB PDF file).